 Barritt grew up in Carlton Minnesota and received a BA in Art from Macalester College in St. Paul Minnesota.
-Her artwork has been exhibited nationally, including at Site:Brooklyn (New York), Dab Art (Ventura, California) and the Alexandria Museum, (Alexandria, Louisiana).
-In 2014 she was selected as one of the first Visual Artists in Residence at the University of Michigan Musical Society.
-She lives and works in Ann Arbor Michigan.
+Her artwork has been exhibited nationally, including at Site:Brooklyn (New York), Dab Art (Ventura California), and the Alexandria Museum (Alexandria, Louisiana).
+Barritt’s artwork has appeared in film productions including Bloodlines (TV series) and Where’d You Go, Bernadette (feature film).
+Public collections like The Kimpton Dewitt Amsterdam, Hilton Hotel, and Bank of Ann Arbor included her artwork in their collection.
+She lives and works in Ann Arbor, Michigan.

 View images from Carolyn Reed Barritt's 2021 Exhibition, Puppet Show.